ArchivistDevelopers/PruebaFlujo/README.md

 - Treasury -> Smart Contract where Genesis members could make proposals about the future of the community.
 In this SC funds could be deposited to make investments.

 ## Code Structure
+For this project, Archivist proposed different architectures in order to find the most suitable solution:
 ### First Proposal

 ![alt text](https://github.com/ArchivistDevelopers/Entertainment-smart-contracts/blob/main/Dependencies_v1.png?raw=true)